HalkowichJasperSA/labs/mario/less/README.md

 1. Iterate from 1 through height:
     1. On iteration *i*, print *i* hashes and then a newline

-It's okay to edit your own after seeing this pseudocode here, but don't simply copy/paste ours into your own!
+It's okay to edit your own after seeing this pseudocode here, but don't simply copy/paste this into your own!

 {% endspoiler %}